 If you have seen a lot of photos from Iceland there is a good chance you have seen photos of the Solheimasandur plane wreckage.
-The famous silver plane, that is becoming one of Iceland’s most sought-after attractions, sits at a remote location on the South Coast surrounded by nothing but pitch black volcanic sand and incredible history.
-The Solheimasandur plane lies quite far in the downstream about 1-hour walk from the actual parking lot.
+The famous silver plane sits at a remote location on the South Coast surrounded by nothing but pitch-black volcanic sand and incredible history.
+The downed plan in Iceland lies quite far in, roughly a 1-hour walk from the actual parking lot.

 At this point, the co-pilot Gregory Fletcher, who was still in training, took control of the airplane.
 He made the decision to steer the plane South and land the plane in the ocean South of Iceland.
 He knew that the crew couldn’t survive long in the ocean but that they could die instantly if they hit the mountain so he decided to take the chance.